KIPAC/BootCamp/docs/macos_setup.md

 in the "Notebook" app box.
 This will start a local notebook servers and open a web-browser window in your home directory.

+##### Setting up anaconda for in a terminal window

+Once you have installed anaconda you can also set up your terminal windows to activate conda for that terminal by doing this:

+    # Activate conda
+    . /Applications/anaconda3/etc/profile.d/conda.sh
+    # "Activate" the "base" conda environment
+	conda activate

+(The lines that start with '#' are comments.)

 #### Miniconda